-Get ready to have more smartphone models to choose from.
+There are more Galaxy models to choose from than ever before.
 After years of offering just two sizes — the 5.8-inch Galaxy S9 and the 6.2-inch Galaxy S9+ were 2018's entries — Samsung is selling four varieties of the Galaxy S10: the 5.8-inch S10e, 6.1-inch S10, 6.4-inch S10 Plus and 6.7-inch Galaxy S10 5G, all of which span a range of prices and features.
-The S10, S10 Plus and S10e are available now, while the 5G version of the phone follows later this year.

 Another noteworthy change with the Galaxy S10 is the placement of the fingerprint sensor.
 Recent models have placed the sensor on the back of the phone to make more space for the phone's Infinity Display.
 But with the S10, the fingerprint reader moves back to the front of the phone in the form of an ultrasonic fingerprint sensor underneath the display.

-There is one exception: Samsung's entry-level Galaxy S10e will skip this feature in exchange for a lower price tag, putting the fingerprint reader on that model's power button.
+There is one exception: Samsung's entry-level Galaxy S10e skips this feature in exchange for a lower price tag, putting the fingerprint reader on that model's power button.

 Other phones have offered in-display sensors in the past — notably the OnePlus 6T, though it uses an optical scanner rather than an ultrasonic one.
 Based on our testing, the ultrasonic fingerprint sensor works well, but you need to press your finger on the sensor long enough for it to register.

 Samsung used to play it pretty safe on colors, with the S9 debuting in Midnight Black, Coral Blue and Lilac Purple before a Gold variant arrived later.
 Colors got a little more daring with the Note 9, though thankfully the S10 continues that trend in a big way.
 There are no less than eight colors on offer between the three core models of Samsung’s flagship.
-(We’re still in the dark with regard to the 5G model.)
+(The 5G version of the S10 comes in Crown Silver or Majestic Black.)

 There’s Prism White, Prism Black, Prism Blue and Prism Green, which won’t arrive in the U.S. Flamingo Pink is another new hue, based on Pantone’s color of the year, Living Coral.
 The S10e gets an exclusive Canary Yellow option that won’t see the States either.
 And, finally, the 512GB and 1TB storage variants of the S10+ come in a more luxurious (and durable) Ceramic Black and Ceramic White.